petracihalova/service-dashboard/README.md

 * when file doesn't exist or
 * after pushing the 'Update data' button

 GitHub and GitLab tokens are required to download new data.
+To access private repos, you need to generate a GitHub token with the appropriate permissions.

 ## Merged Pull Requests page
 The 'Merged Pull Requests' page displays merged PRs for the last X (can be set with `MERGED_IN_LAST_X_DAYS`) days from GitHub repos listed on the 'Overview' page.